apigear-io/apigear-docs/content/en/maker/tutorial.md

 ## Typescript Template

 Inside our `module.ts.liquid` template document each interface in the module shall be an typescript interface.
-This can be accomplished with the for loop from the template engine.
+This can be accomplished with the for-loop from the liquidjs template engine.

 ```liquid
 {% for interface in module.interfaces %}